knish502/CS499-group-d/README.md

 These are commands that are helpful if you're using the console interface.
 * `git clone <repository URL>` -> copies files from repository into user's computer
 * `git pull origin [branch name]` -> updates user's folder to match the contents of the remote repository
 * `git add . `-> adds all items in user's version of repo to temporary location, to prep for updating cloud version.
-To only add a single file, change '.' with the name of the file.
+To only add a single file, replace '.' with the name of the file.
 * `git commit -m "My message"` -> used after "add" command, above.
 Stashes any changes you have made to prepare for modifying cloud version.
 Message is required.
 * `git push` -> updates project version on the cloud.
 Be sure to commit beforehand. _Cannot be undone._